HCL-TECH-SOFTWARE/digital-experience/docs/guide_me/performance_tuning/kubernetes/rendering_small_config.md

 ### AWS/Native Kubernetes

-The Kubernetes platform ran on an AWS EC2 instance with the DX images installed and configured.
+The Kubernetes platform ran on an Amazon EC2 instance with the DX images installed and configured.
 In AWS/Native Kubernetes, the tests were executed in EC2 instances with one c5.2xlarge node.
 Details about the node setup are listed below.

 **c5.2large node**